 New Riegel is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Riegel’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of New Riegel are slightly less educated than the national average of 21.84% for the average city or town: 16.24% of adults in New Riegel have a bachelor's degree or advanced degree
+In terms of college education, the citizens of New Riegel rank slightly lower than the national average.
+16.24% of adults 25 and older in New Riegel have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in New Riegel in 2022 was $25,337, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,348 for a family of four.
 However, New Riegel contains both very wealthy and poor people as well.